 The Safe Schools Improvement Act (SSIA) is a proposed law that would require school districts in states that receive funding under the Elementary and Secondary Education Act to adopt codes of conduct specifically prohibiting bullying and harassment.
 SSIA would also require states to report data on bullying and harassment to the Department of Education.
 The Department of Education would then be required to present the sate-reported data to Congress every two years.

-The SSIA was last introduced in the House of Representatives by Reps.
+The SSIA was last introduced in the Senate in March of 2018 by Sen. Bob Casey and in the House of Representatives by Reps.
 Linda Sanchez (D-CA) and Carlos Curbelo (R-FL) in April of 2017.
-It has not yet been introduced in the Senate.

 The Student Non-Discrimination Act (SNDA) is a proposed law that aims to protect LGBTQ students against bullying and discrimination in schools.
 It is modeled after Title IX of the Education Amendments of 1972, which addressed discrimination on the basis of sex.The law would prohibit any discrimination against LGBTQ students in schools receiving federal money and prohibits them from ignoring harassing behavior.